Compare Mechanical Breakdown Insurance - The Definitive Guide

 Pros:

-- Safety net – If disaster strikes and your car breaks down, you may be covered and avoid the cost of repairs.
-However, there are a lot of exclusions.
+- Safety net – If disaster strikes and your car breaks down, you may be covered and avoid the cost of repairs (assuming the repair is listed as an inclusion on the policy).

 Cons:

-- High Cost – Mechanical Breakdown Insurance is expensive and often rolled up into car lending, meaning you'll pay interest on it.
+- High Cost – Mechanical Breakdown Insurance can be expensive, and even more so if it's rolled up into car lending, meaning you'll pay interest on it.

 Mechanical Breakdown Insurance Alternatives